Stock market today: Stocks tumble on profit, economy worries

 First Republic Bank had the biggest loss in the S&P 500 by far, and its stock nearly halved after it said customers withdrew more than $100 billion during the first three months of the year.
 That doesn't include $30 billion in deposits that big banks plugged in to build faith in their rival after the second- and third-largest U.S. bank failures in history shook confidence.

 The size of the drop in deposits renewed worries about the U.S. banking system and the risk of an economy-sapping pullback in lending.
-That overshadowed First Republic’s beating analysts’ expectations for earnings at the start of the year, and its sock plunged 49.4%.
+That overshadowed First Republic’s beating analysts’ expectations for earnings, and its stock plunged 49.4%.

 The majority of companies so far this reporting season have been topping expectations, but the bar was set considerably low.
 Analysts are forecasting the worst drop in S&P 500 earnings since the spring of 2020, when the pandemic froze the global economy.
 That's why Wall Street is focused just as much, if not more, on what companies say about their future prospects as they do about their past three months.